romancardenas/rust-on-embedded-2025/README.md

 You will see that there are six Debug configurations:

 - `Debug (QEMU)`: use this configuration if you want to run and debug blocking and interrupt-driven examples using the QEMU emulator.
-- `Debug (QEMU, async)`: use this configuration if you want to run and debug asynchronous examples using the QEMU emulator.
+- `Debug (QEMU async)`: use this configuration if you want to run and debug asynchronous examples using the QEMU emulator.
 - `Debug (QTest)`: this configuration is similar to `Debug (QEMU)`, however, it connects to a TCP socket at port 3333 to receive QTest commands.
-- `Debug (QTest, async)`: this configuration is similar to `Debug (QEMU, async)`, however, it connects to a TCP socket at port 3333 to receive QTest commands.
+- `Debug (QTest async)`: this configuration is similar to `Debug (QEMU async)`, however, it connects to a TCP socket at port 3333 to receive QTest commands.
 - `Debug (OpenOCD)`: use this configuration if you want to run and debug blocking and interrupt-driven examples on a physical board.
-- `Debug (OpenOCD, async)`: use this configuration if you want to run and debug asynchronous examples on a physical board.
+- `Debug (OpenOCD async)`: use this configuration if you want to run and debug asynchronous examples on a physical board.

-In this talk, we will mainly use the `Debug (QEMU)`, `Debug (QTest)` and `Debug (QTest, async)` configurations to emulate the examples.
+In this talk, we will mainly use the `Debug (QEMU)`, `Debug (QTest)` and `Debug (QTest async)` configurations to emulate the examples.
 QTest configurations will allow us to emulate external stimuli from the button.
 Whenever we want to emulate that the button has been pressed, we will send the following QTest command through the TCP socket: